Product UX

 Every team that used MelpApp had the same quiet ritual: scroll up.
 Someone shared a file last week, the conversation moved on, and now finding it means combing back through hundreds of messages — or just asking them to send it again.

-MelpApp combined messaging, calls, and workspace chat.
+MelpApp combined messaging, calls, and workspace chat — an early-stage enterprise product already live inside around 150 companies, with ten to fifteen people on each team living in it every day.
 Files rode along inside conversations, which felt natural until a thread got long.
-Then the document you needed was somewhere in there, unsearchable, often re-uploaded two or three times by people who couldn't find the original.
+Then the document you needed was somewhere in there, unsearchable, often re-uploaded two or three times by people who couldn’t find the original.
 The product had quietly become an archive of files without ever becoming a system for managing them.

 When the chat becomes a filing cabinet